-American Cars That Revolutionized the Automotive Industry
+American Cars That Transformed the Auto Industry

 Innovation has long been a hallmark of the American automotive industry, with a number of vehicles introducing features that would go on to change the face of car design and technology.
 Here’s a list of 13 of the most innovative American cars, along with the details that cement their status in automotive history.